-As I write this blog post, I have twenty-two days (less a few hours) to complete my 2015 project, and just over fifty-six hours to enjoy what little remains of the summer, and my goal is to pack as much crochet as possible into the hours that remain and enjoy whatever it is I enjoy so much about summer.
+As I write this blog post, I have twenty-two days (less a few hours) to complete my project for this year, and just over fifty-six hours to enjoy what little remains of the summer, and my goal is to pack as much crochet as possible into the hours that remain and enjoy whatever it is I enjoy so much about summer.

 This weekend, I continued to focus on making the granny squares that will fill the rather large spaces between the crochet objects that represent some aspect of my grandmother’s life, and yesterday, I completed work on crocheting and weaving in the center end of 144 one-round granny squares that figure prominently into one panel of the project.